 approximate Reading Time: 10 minutes

-In the Blackthorn Time and other poems is collaboration with multi-media artist Victor Ibanez.
+In the Blackthorn Time and other poems is a collaboration with multi-media artist Victor Ibanez.
 The poems are concerned with the state of the land and the natural world in the South Cambridgeshire countryside close to where I live.
 Recently, through volunteering with Melwood Conservation Group, I became very interested in climate change through contact with Bruce Huett, a member of the Climate Histories Group at Cambridge University.
 These poems were first performed at a small Pivotal Festival concerned with climate change, run by James Murray-White over a weekend on the site of the Cambridge Museum of Technology.
 The poem A Triolet was recorded also at The Empty Common Community Garden Party run by Michelle Golder with Transition Cambridge, as part of the climate change movement in Cambridge.

 The Pear Tree